 Let’s explore the Letter E!

-Here you will find plenty of ideas for planning out letter E preschool activities.
-These ideas and word lists are organized into categories so you can pick and choose as you plan out learning activities for your little one.
+Here you will find plenty of fun activities for planning out letter E preschool activities.
+These ideas and letter E words are organized into categories so you can pick and choose as you plan out learning activities for your little one.
 They are designed to give your child new learning experiences as they discover and learn more about the world around them.

 Letter E Activities for Preschoolers

-- Paint the letter E with water on a chalkboard or sidewalk and watch it evaporate.
+- Paint with shaving cream on a table and watch it evaporate.

 Letter E Sound

-The letter E makes two sounds /e/ as in egg and long /e/ where it says its own name.
+The letter E makes two letter sounds /e/ as in egg and long /e/ where it says its own name as in eagle.

 Fun Fact!